-During January and February 2009, the Company sold a 2009-built product tanker and a 1993-built Aframax tanker through a sale-leaseback agreement, respectively, which were presented on the December 31, 2008 balance sheet as vessels held for sale.
-Both vessels were part of the Company's conventional tanker segment.
-The Company realized a gain of approximately \$17.7 million as a result of these transactions, of which \$17.6 million was deferred and will be amortized over the four-year term of the bareboat charter leaseback.

-In May 2009, the Company sold a 2007-built product tanker and a 2005-built product tanker.
-Both vessels were part of the Company's conventional tanker segment.
-The Company realized a gain of approximately \$29.8 million as a result of these transactions.

-In July 2009, the Company sold 1992-built Aframax tanker.
-The vessel was written-down by \$7.1 million to its fair market value less costs to sell.
-In September 2009, the Company sold a 1989-built product tanker.
-The vessel was written-down by \$4.0 million to its fair market value less costs to sell.
-Both vessel sales were completed during the fourth quarter of 2009 and were part of the Company's conventional tanker segment.
+In January and February 2009, the Company sold a 2009-built product tanker and a 1993-built Aframax tanker, respectively, through a sale-leaseback agreement.
+The Company realized a gain of \$17.7 million as a result of these transactions, of which \$17.6 million was deferred and will be amortized over the four-year term of the bareboat charter leaseback.
+In May 2009, the Company sold a 2007-built product tanker and realized a gain of \$29.8 million as a result of these transactions.
+In July and September 2009, the Company sold a 1992-built Aframax tanker and a 1989-built product tanker, respectively.
+These two vessels were written-down by \$7.1 million and \$4.0 million, respectively, to their fair market value less costs to sell.
+The vessels sold in 2009 were part of the Company's conventional tanker segment.

-During March 2008, the Company sold two Handy-size product tankers and sold a third Handy-size product tanker upon the expiration of its time-charter in September 2008.
-All three vessels were part of the Company's conventional tanker segment.
-As a result of these sales, the Company realized a gain of \$7.2 million.
-In June 2008, the Company entered into an agreement to sell an Aframax tanker which delivered in September 2008.
-In September the Company sold a medium-range product tanker upon the expiration of its time-charter.
-Both vessels were part of the Company's conventional tanker segment.
-As a result of these sales, the Company realized a gain of \$28.4 million.
-In November 2008, the Company sold its 50% interest in the Swift Product Tanker Pool, which included the Company's interest in its ten in-chartered intermediate product tankers.
-The Company realized a gain of \$44.4 million.
-In addition, the Company sold a 2008-built Suezmax tanker from its spot tanker segment.
-The Company realized a gain of \$18.1 million.
+During 2008, the Company sold three Handy-size product tankers, a medium-range product tanker, an Aframax tanker, and a Suezmax tanker.
+The vessels sold in 2008 were part of the Company's conventional tanker segment.
+As a result of these sales, the Company realized a gain of \$53.7 million.
+In addition, the Company sold its 50% interest in the Swift Product Tanker Pool, which included the Company's interest in its ten in-chartered intermediate product tankers and realized a gain of \$44.4 million.